 Certification is a way to confirm certain characteristics of a product or service.
-Examples are Organic, Grass Fed and Animal Welfare Approved.
+Examples include: Organic, Grass Fed, and Animal Welfare Approved.
 Most certifications are verified by an independent third party.

 Why do agricultural enterprises pursue certifications?

 - There is a price premium in the market available for products with the certification